At Issue Index White Index

 "They hurried him to the brow of a precipice, intending to cast him down headlong."
 DA 240.1.

-Comment: Ellen White may have taken "hurried" and "precipice" from March, but the rest of the sentence comes from Luke 4:29—"And rose up, and thrust him out of the city, and led him unto the brow of the hill whereon their city was built, that they might cast him down headlong."
+Comment: Ellen White may have taken "hurried" and "precipice" from March, but what she is here borrowing is a colorful paraphrase of Luke 4:29—"And rose up, and thrust him out of the city, and led him unto the brow of the hill whereon their city was built, that they might cast him down headlong."

 Chap.
 37 (5 V2 sentences out of 217 sentence units)